wjf0214/awesome-stars-wjf0214/README.md

 *   [File-New-Project/EarTrumpet](https://github.com/File-New-Project/EarTrumpet) - EarTrumpet - Volume Control for Windows

-*   [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress one or several file(s) using the context menu in windows explorer.
+*   [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress files using the context menu in windows explorer.

 *   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows